 The right to lodge a complaint or seek judicial remedy and who to contact in such instances.

 Information Security, Technical and Organisational Measures

 Educater takes the privacy and security of individuals and their personal information very seriously and takes every reasonable measure and precaution to protect and secure the personal data that we process.
 We have robust information security policies and procedures in place to protect personal information from unauthorised access, alteration, disclosure or destruction.

-Educater holds the Certificate of Assurance in compliance with Cyber Essentials Plus and is ISO 27001:2017 certified.
+Educater holds the Certificate of Assurance in compliance with Cyber Essentials Plus.
 This includes several levels of security measures, including: